 Are Guided Tours Available for the Historical Aspects of the Site?

-There aren't any guided tours specifically focusing on the historical significance of the site.
-You can, however, enjoy a self-guided experience, utilizing online resources and local information to enhance your understanding of its history.
+No guided tours specifically cover the historical significance of Ross Creek Reservoir.
+However, a self-guided visit using online resources or local information can enrich your understanding of its past and engineering marvels in Dunedin.

 Can I Fish or Swim in the Reservoir Waters?